HarmonicLabs/plu-ts/docs/why-plu-ts/on-chain/readme.md

     there are 2 potential solutions to this
     - reimplementing ```flat``` from the bottom up
-    - implementing a specialized subset of ```flat``` in order to be avble to work only with what is needed for the AST (Abstract Syntax Tree) of UPLC (Untyped Plutus Core) Programs
+    - implementing a specialized subset of ```flat``` in order to be able to work only with what is needed for the AST (Abstract Syntax Tree) of UPLC (Untyped Plutus Core) Programs

-    for more informations follow the [timeline](./timeline.md) migth help to have an idea or follow either [my youtube channel](https://www.youtube.com/channel/UCirs7UT6W4cQFNb8FS4bNjw) or [my twitter](https://twitter.com/MicheleHarmonic) to stay updated
+    for more informations the [timeline](./timeline.md) migth help to have an idea or follow either [my youtube channel](https://www.youtube.com/channel/UCirs7UT6W4cQFNb8FS4bNjw) or [my twitter](https://twitter.com/MicheleHarmonic) to stay updated